Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Map-Filter-Reduce/Filter-and-polyfill.md

 # 5. Simple Polyfill Limitation

-Your simple version is good for basic understanding, but it is not fully native-like.
+Your simple version is good for basic understanding, but it is not fully native-like(A native method is a method already provided by JavaScript.).
+Since we are writing a polyfill, we want our method to behave as close as possible to a native method.
+Native array methods are non-enumerable.So our polyfill should also be non-enumerable.
 ```js
 Array.prototype.myFilter = function(callback, context) {
   let arr = [];